HubGrep/hubgrep_documentation/source/docs/hubgrep_search/deployment/deployment.md

 We recommended you do this so that you can add a certificate for https, and serve assets more efficiently.

-To get the static files, there is an example setup in `docker-compose.prod.yml` already.
-Just uncomment the "volumes" section in the compose file, and the `STATIC_PATH` in your `.env`.
-This would copy the static files to `./host_static` on startup.
+If you use the `docker-compose.prod.yml` file, there is already something set up:
+On startup, it links the built assets to `./static` on the host, so you can set up your webserver to serve from there.

 Alternatively, you can run `flask cli copy-static /some/path` inside the container.